oracle/dtrace-utils/README.md

 We currently do not accept pull requests via GitHub, please contact us via the mailing list above.

-The source code for dtrace-utils is published here without support.
+The source code for DTrace is published here without support.
 Compiled binaries are provided as part of Oracle Linux, which is [free to download](http://www.oracle.com/technetwork/server-storage/linux/downloads/index.html), distribute and use.
 Support for DTrace is included in Oracle Linux support subscriptions.
 Individual packages and updates are available on the [Oracle Linux yum server](https://yum.oracle.com).